agrinko/range-slider/README.md

 }
 ```

-The first rule is used to set progress-bar color in 2D mode.
+The first rule is used to set general progress-bar color.

 The second rule is used to set handler color in both 2D and 3D modes (you can differentiate
-between the modes by adding `.rs-desing-2d` or `.rs-design-3d` class to the selector).
+between the modes by adding `.rs-desing-2d` or `.rs-design-3d` class to the outer selector).

-The third rule is used to set progress-bar color in 3D mode.
+The third rule is used to adjust progress-bar color in 3D mode.

 ### Changing popup color